Manager-Managed LLC Operating Agreement – Free for Download

 Operating agreement template for a manager managed LLC

 LLCs can be managed two different ways: either manager managed or member managed.

-We have provided a free manager managed LLC operating agreement template below for you to use.
+We have provided a free manager managed LLC operating agreement template above for you to use.
 You can also use the free member managed LLC operating agreement if you so desire.

 Why should my LLC be manager managed?

 The biggest benefit of being manager managed, is that a manager does not have to be an owner.
 So if someone looks up your LLC on the Secretary of State website, they will more than likely see your name as either a member or manager.
 (Unless you choose an anonymous LLC state like Wyoming or New Mexico.)

 In most states you will need to tell the state whether you are “member managed” or “manager managed.”
 You then have to list the members or managers.
 If you are manager managed, the odds are that you won’t have to publicly disclose the members on the articles and it won’t show up on the state secretary of state website who the members are.
 You could also list another LLC as the manager, to further keep your information off the public records.